-- financial measures that are presented in the primary financial statements; or - operating measures or other measures that are not non-GAAP financial measures would not meet the definition of a non-GAAP ratio.
-For example, working-capital ratio would not meet the definition if the ratio is calculated as total current assets divided by total current liabilities as both total current assets and total current liabilities are presented in the primary financial statements.
-A percentage increase or decrease year over year with respect to a line item presented in the primary financial statements (or a component of such line item) for the purpose of variance analysis would not meet the definition of a non-GAAP ratio.
+- Financial measures that are presented in the primary financial statements; or - Operating measures or other measures that are not non-GAAP financial measures would not meet the definition of a non-GAAP ratio.
+For example, a working capital ratio would not meet the definition if the ratio is calculated as total current assets divided by total current liabilities, as both total current assets and total current liabilities are presented in the primary financial statements.
+A percentage increase or decrease year over year with respect to a line item presented in the primary financial statements (or a component of such line item) for the purpose of variance analysis would also not meet the definition of a non-GAAP ratio.

-Subparagraphs 8(b) and 10(b) - Prominence of similar financial measures
+Paragraphs 8(b) and 10(1)(a) - Prominence of similar financial measures

-The prominence requirements in paragraphs 8(b) and 10(b) of the Instrument for non-GAAP ratios and capital management measures differ from the requirements for non-GAAP financial measures in paragraph 6(c) and the requirements for total of segments measures in paragraph 9(b).
+The prominence requirements in paragraphs 8(b) and 10(1)(a) of the Instrument for non-GAAP ratios and capital management measures differ from the requirements for non-GAAP financial measures in paragraph 6(1)(d) and the requirements for total of segments measures in paragraph 9(b).
 However, the principle that the non-GAAP ratios and capital management measures should be presented with no more prominence than that of measures from the primary financial statements remains the same.

-Many non-GAAP ratios and capital management measures do not have a most comparable financial measure.
+Many non-GAAP ratios and capital management measures do not have a most directly comparable financial measure.
 As such, issuers should consider the disclosure of the non-GAAP ratio and capital management measure in relation to the overall disclosure of similar financial measures presented in the primary financial statements to which the non-GAAP ratio or the capital management measure relates.
-For example, the prominence requirement in paragraph 8(b) of the Instrument is not met if the issuer focused its disclosure on an increased gross margin percentage without giving at least equally prominent disclosure to the fact sales have significantly decreased over the same period of time, resulting in a reduction in total profit period over period.
+For example, the prominence requirement in paragraph 8(b) of the Instrument is not met if the issuer focused its disclosure on an increased gross margin percentage without giving at least equally prominent disclosure to the fact that sales have significantly decreased over the same time period, resulting in a reduction in total profit period over period.
 In this example, it is assumed that the financial measure of "gross margin" is not presented in the primary financial statements and therefore meets the definition of a non-GAAP financial measure.
+As a further example, the discussion of a "total cash cost per ounce" financial measure should not be more prominent than the discussion of cost of sales, the similar financial measure presented in the primary financial statements to which the non-GAAP ratio relates.

-As another example, an issuer that discloses a capital management measure such as "adjusted debt" will meet the requirement in paragraph 10(b) by giving at least equally prominent disclosure to similar financial measures presented in the primary financial statements such as short-term and long-term debt.
+An issuer that discloses a capital management measure such as "adjusted debt" will meet the requirement in paragraph 10(1)(a) by giving at least equally prominent disclosure to similar financial measures presented in the primary financial statements such as short-term and long-term debt.

-For a non-GAAP ratio or a capital management measure which has a most comparable financial measure presented in the primary financial statements, the guidance on prominence contained in this Policy for paragraph 6(b) or 10(b) should be referred to.
-For example, the most comparable measure of "adjusted earnings per share" is "earnings per share" and we expect that the discussion of "adjusted earnings per share" should not be more prominent than the discussion of "earnings per share".
+For a non-GAAP ratio or a capital management measure which has a most directly comparable financial measure presented in the primary financial statements, the guidance on prominence contained in this Policy for paragraph 6(1)(d) should be referred to.
+For example, the most directly comparable financial measure of "adjusted earnings per share" is "earnings per share" and we expect that the discussion of "adjusted earnings per share" should not be more prominent than the discussion of "earnings per share".